liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-sharepoint-site-ownership-policy.md

   - If the policy runs after 30 days of a user's leaving the organization, manager information won't be available, and notifications can't be sent.

-- **Active site members:** Based on policy configuration, emails are sent to the most active members of a site to accept ownership.
-Activity is determined based on the number of read and write activities performed by site members on a site.
-External and guest users will not be considered for these notifications to accept ownership.
+- **Active site members:** Based on policy configuration, emails are sent to the most recent active members of a site to accept ownership.

+  - To ensure relevance and recency, read or write activity performed by a site member on a site in the last 180 days is considered as an activity.

+  - Any user with last activity beyond 180 days is not considered for these notifications.

+  - External and guest users will NOT be considered for these notifications to accept ownership.

         > [!NOTE]
     > If a site has no one to be notified as per the email recipients provided during policy configuration, the count is provided in the summary.
 You can triage the sites and determine the next course of action.

 ## Actions

 If a site is identified as not meeting the ownership criteria for three consecutive months, one of the following actions is taken depending on what is configured: